Click Here To Schedule A Consultation

 Are facial fillers dangerous?

-How much are facial fillers?
+How much are facial filler injections?

-The final cost of your facial filler treatment is going to be dependent upon several contributing factors.
+The total cost of facial filler injections will depend upon several factors.
 The experience level of your injector is one of the most influential elements when it comes to determining the total cost of treatment.
-It may be more inexpensive to have your cosmetic injections with a nurse injector in a medical spa or salon, however, it is worth being extremely selective when it comes to choosing an injector to ensure that you do not encounter any unwanted side effects or concerns.
-When you choose to work with a board-certified, expert injector, like Dr. Michele Green in NYC, you guarantee that your treatment is patient-centered, your results are exceptional.
+It is often more inexpensive to have dermal filler injections with a nurse injector in a medical spa or salon setting than with an experienced board-certified dermatologist.
+However, it is worth being extremely selective when it comes to choosing an injector to guarantee that you achieve satisfactory cosmetic results and to ensure that you do not encounter any unwanted or serious side effects.
+When you choose to work with an expert injector, like Dr. Michele Green in NYC, you guarantee that your treatment is patient-centered and your results are exceptional.
+If you experience a rare side effect, Dr. Green has the experience and knowledge to treat and resolve any concern.

-In the event that you experience a rare side effect, Dr. Green has the experience and knowledge to best treat and resolve any concern.
 Other factors that can impact the total cost of your facial filler treatment include the geographic location of the medical office in which you are treated, the number of dermal filler syringes that are used in your treatment, and the types of dermal fillers used.
-Patients who need to use a greater amount of dermal filler should expect that the total cost of their treatment is higher than patients who are using just a single syringe.
-When you consult with Dr. Green about facial filler treatment in her private New York City office, you will develop a treatment plan that is suited to your facial anatomy and cosmetic goals, as well as one that is compatible with your budget.
+Patients who need to use a greater amount of dermal filler should expect the total cost of their treatment to be higher than patients using just a single syringe.
+When you consult with Dr. Green about facial filler treatment in her private New York City dermatology office, you will develop a treatment plan that is suited to your facial anatomy and cosmetic goals and compatible with your budget.

 Are facial fillers safe?
+Are facial fillers bad for you?

 Do facial fillers hurt?

-Am I too old for fillers?
+Am I too old for dermal fillers?

 How do I get started with facial fillers in New York City today?

-Dr. Green takes pride in the relationships that she builds with her patients and will work with you to design a treatment plan that incorporates the best skin care and in-office procedures for you.
-Whether your goal is to restore age-related volume loss, reduce the appearance of fine lines and wrinkles, enhance key facial features, or pan-facial rejuvenation, Dr. Green will help customize a cosmetic treatment plan that works best for you.
-Please contact us online today or call our NYC office at 212-535-3088 to schedule your consultation with Dr. Green and discover how to look and feel your very best.
+Dr. Michele Green is an internationally renowned expert in cosmetic dermatology, recognized and appreciated for her cosmetic artistry, holistic approach, and less-is-more philosophy.
+Dr. Green boasts over 25 years of experience providing some of the world’s most discerning individuals with the best Botox and dermal filler injections, laser treatments, chemical peels, microneedling, and more.
+She is consistently voted one of NYC’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and The New York Times for her dedication to her patients and expertise.
+Dr. Green takes pride in the relationships she builds with her patients and will work with you to design a treatment plan incorporating the best skin care and in-office treatment options for you.
+Whether your goal is to restore age-related volume loss, reduce the appearance of fine lines or deeper wrinkles, enhance key facial features, or pan-facial rejuvenation, Dr. Green will help customize a cosmetic treatment plan that works best for you.
+Don’t hesitate to contact us online today or call our NYC office at 212-535-3088 to schedule your consultation with Dr. Green and discover how to get started with looking and feeling like your very best.

 Related Topics